 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We did not identify any deficiencies in internal control that we consider to be significant deficiencies.
+We identified no deficiencies in internal control that we consider to be significant deficiencies.